DataFire/Integrations/integrations/generated/windows_batch_batchservice/README.md

 *Output schema unknown*

 ### Job_Terminate
 When a Terminate Job request is received, the Batch service sets the job to the terminating state.
-The Batch service then terminates any active or running tasks associated with the job, and runs any required Job Release tasks.
-The job then moves into the completed state.
+The Batch service then terminates any running tasks associated with the job and runs any required job release tasks.
+Then the job moves into the completed state.
+If there are any tasks in the job in the active state, they will remain in the active state.
+Once a job is terminated, new tasks cannot be added and any remaining active tasks will not be scheduled.

 ```js